Beverly rooming house fire

 The Beverly rooming house fire took place at the Elliott Chambers, a low-rent rooming house in Beverly, Massachusetts, on July 4, 1984.
-The fire was set by a man whose ex-girlfriend was going out with someone who was staying in the building.
-It was the deadliest arson fire in Massachusetts, the deadliest fire in the state since the Cocoanut Grove fire in 1942, and the deadliest fire in Beverly's history.
+Prosecutors alleged that the fire was set by a man whose ex-girlfriend dated someone who lived in the building, eventually convicting James Carver of second-degree murder and arson.
+It was the deadliest fire in the Massachusetts since the Cocoanut Grove fire in 1942, and the deadliest fire in Beverly's history.
+Carver maintains his innocence—in 2024 he was granted a retrial and was released from prison; his conviction was formally overturned in February 2025.

 Background

-The fire occurred in the Elliott Chambers, an 80-year old, three-story wooden frame building that had 34 rooms on the top two floors and housed businesses on the first.
+The fire occurred in the Elliott Chambers, an 80-year-old, three-story wooden frame building that had 34 rooms on the top two floors and housed businesses on the first.
 The rooming house was located on the corner of Rantoul and Elliott Streets in downtown Beverly and catered to deinstitutionalized mental patients, intellectually disabled people, substance abusers, elderly, transients, and other low-income individuals, many of whom had been placed there by the Massachusetts Department of Mental Health or another human services agency.
 The small rooms cost $150 to $175 per month and contained a bed, sink, refrigerator, and bureau.
 Residents shared common bathrooms.

-It was owned by David and Pauline Faxler and managed by 73-year old Hattie Whary and valued between $100,000 and $150,000.
+The rooming house was owned by David and Pauline Faxler and managed by 73-year-old Hattie Whary and valued between $100,000 and $150,000.
 It had working smoke detectors, fire extinguishers, and emergency lights, and a fire escape, but did not contain firewalls, fire stops, or sprinklers.
 According to the city's mayor, building inspector, and fire chief it met the minimum standards for safety.